markpackham/Java_Game_WithYouWithMe/README.md

 ## Unfinished Aspects / Future Scope ##

-1) Need to implement Unit tests.
+1) Need to implement more Unit tests, so far only done blacksmith, blacksmith school & forge ones since they don't require an Enum with user input for blacksmith creation.

 2) A greater focus on gameplay and resource management elements:
 - Inflict random famines or enemy attacks that need be mitigated by farmer & knight numbers.
 - Allow for population growth as long as there are enough farmers, blacksmiths & buildings to support it.